Juan Manuel Rodríguez

-Juan Manuel Rodríguez (31 December 1771 - 1847) was a Salvadoran revolutionary against Spain and later president of the State of El Salvador within the Federal Republic of Central America (briefly in 1824).
+Juan Manuel Rodríguez (31 December 1771 – 1847) was a Salvadoran revolutionary and politician who served as the 1st Head of State of El Salvador within the Federal Republic of Central America in 1824.
+He is considered a founding father of the nation for his role in the independence movements against the Spanish Empire and the First Mexican Empire.

 He was born in San Salvador to Pedro Delgado and Josefa Rodríguez.
-His father was Panamanian and his mother was Salvadoran.
-They were not married.

 Early career

-Some of the leaders of the Cry for Independence on 5 November 1811 in San Salvador. (such as José Matías Delgado, Manuel José Arce and Juan Manuel Rodríguez) appear in the picture of Luis Vergara Ahumada.
+Leaders of the "Cry for Independence" on 5 November 1811 in San Salvador, including José Matías Delgado, Manuel José Arce, and Juan Manuel Rodríguez.
+(Painting by Luis Vergara Ahumada).

-He was one of the leaders of the independence movements in 1811 and 1814, together with Father José Matías Delgado and Manuel José Arce.

-He was secretary of the junta that in November 1811 functioned as the first independent government of the province.
-He was mayor of San Salvador in 1814, elected by popular vote.
-In this position, he supported the insurrectionary movement of January 24, 1814.
-He was arrested and sentenced to six years in prison but was pardoned in 1819.
+Rodríguez was a primary leader of the independence movements in 1811 and 1814, alongside Father José Matías Delgado and Manuel José Arce.
+He served as the secretary of the junta that functioned as the first independent government of the province in November 1811.
+Elected as mayor of San Salvador in 1814, he supported the insurrection of January 24, 1814.
+Following the suppression of the movement, he was arrested and sentenced to six years in prison, but was eventually pardoned in 1819.

-In November 1821 he was named a member of the governing body of the Province of El Salvador.
-The following January he signed the act separating El Salvador from the old Kingdom of Guatemala, in order to avoid incorporation into the Mexican Empire, which Guatemala had approved.
-He was commissioned along with Arce and other deputies of the provincial congress to negotiate in Washington, D.C. for the admission of El Salvador to the United States.
-The fall of the Mexican Empire in 1823 and the independence of Central America ended this diplomatic initiative.
+In November 1821, he was appointed to the governing body of the Province of El Salvador.
+In January 1822, he signed the act of separation from the Kingdom of Guatemala to oppose incorporation into the First Mexican Empire.
+He was subsequently commissioned to Washington, D.C., to negotiate the potential admission of El Salvador to the United States as a protective measure against Mexican expansion, an initiative that ended with the fall of the empire in 1823.

-As chief of state of El Salvador
+As Head of State of El Salvador

-On April 22, 1824, the constituent assembly elected Rodríguez chief of state, and the following day he put into effect the abolition of slavery in the state (declared on December 31, 1823).
-The government also decreed the foundation of the Diocese of San Salvador and made Father José Matías Delgado, a hero of the independence movement, the first bishop.
+On 22 April 1824, the constituent assembly elected Rodríguez as the 1st Head of State.
+On the following day, he formally enacted the abolition of slavery in the state, making El Salvador one of the first territories in the Americas to do so.
+His administration also decreed the foundation of the Diocese of San Salvador, appointing José Matías Delgado as the first bishop.

-In May 1824 the National Assembly of the State ordered the new constitution published and sworn to.
-Rodríguez established the Supreme Court of Justice.
-He called elections for chief of state, which were won by Juan Vicente Villacorta Díaz, with Mariano Prado as vice-chief of state.
-On October 1, 1824, it transferred the executive power from Rodríguez to Prado pending the inauguration of Villacorta.
-The latter took office on December 13, 1824.
+In May 1824, Rodríguez oversaw the publication and swearing-in of the first State Constitution.
+He established the Supreme Court of Justice and organized the first constitutional elections.
+These elections were won by Juan Vicente Villacorta Díaz as Head of State and Mariano Prado as Vice-Head of State.
+On 1 October 1824, Rodríguez transferred executive power to Prado, who served until Villacorta's inauguration in December.

-During Rodríguez's term of office, the first official printing press in El Salvador entered service (June 1824).
-It printed the first newspaper in the state, El Semanario Político Mercantil.
-The first issue appeared on July 31, 1824.
+During his tenure, the first official printing press in El Salvador began operations in June 1824, printing the state's first newspaper, El Semanario Político Mercantil, which debuted on 31 July 1824.